seb-the-architect/Among-Us-Cheat/README.md

 The solution reveals the in-game coordinates of all players and their innocence.

 Its built off of DJKaty's il2cppinspector' dll scaffold.

+Trampoline hook to set the kill timer to 0.